coderefinery/2023-03-21-workshop/content/questions/day4.md

     - Isn't is a problem for reprodicibility?
 I mean, using a tool as it is it's easier to cite and to refer to while creating your own version is more complicated.
 Moreover you should also maintain this version that takes huge effort.
     - Agreed, this could lead to problems with reproducibility.
 Another aspect is that codes/tools that are developed through often hard and long work might not get used that much for modeling/simulations/calculations for projects that get worked on all the way towards communicating results in a paper.
 Many codes are underused.

-6. Slightly off topic; do you have any environments for python you recommend working in?
-I currently use jupyter lab on Mac. (+1)
+6. Slightly off topic; do you have any environments for Python you recommend working in?
+I currently use Jupyter Lab on Mac. (+1)
     - Personally I use VS Code, and I also like Atom.
 Both are general IDEs with good support for Python.
 (But I also think the different environments have mostly the same support, so it's a matter of learning one.)
         - Thanks.
 The ones I've mainly been recommended are Spyder and IDE (but i dont think IDE is available on mac)
             - IDE is just short for integrated development environment, think of a software application that helps you edit/develop your code.